peakshift/bitcoin-ux/merchants/invoices.md

 ### Support tickets

+The following is an example of a real-world support ticket, separated by payment processors, since some queries may differ depending on processor's checkout experience.

 #### BTCPay Server

 * "What is the payment link" / "Do I use the address or the payment link"